emkrysto/easy_navigation_menu/README.md

 So this is kind of classic navigation bar to easy use

 ## Purpose
-The Purposeof this project is to add a php module with navigation bar
+The Purpose of this project is to add a php module with navigation bar
     to your website easily and quickly.

 ## Technologies